eevee/eev.ee/content/dev/2015-11-06-mario-maker-cookie-dough.markdown

 There are also quite a few branching paths, which is a little difficult to cram into Mario Maker where the world can only be two screens tall.
 Jamming in a lot of secrets made it even harder, but I managed.
 See if you can find them all!
 No backtracking required, I think.

 There's a boss battle at the end, though the solution is unfortunately not as obvious as I'd hoped.
 A surprisingly tricky problem is finding ways to force the player to actually _beat_ the boss, rather than scurry past it.
 (I'm not sure anyone has picked up on what the boss _is_, either.)
+It's a real shame, because it feels clumsily tacked onto the end of what is otherwise a pretty nice level.

 Overall I think this could use a little bit more cohesion, but I'm pretty happy with it.